uptane/uptane-standard/README.md

 ## Contributing

 The standard is being written in [RFC 2629](https://tools.ietf.org/html/rfc2629)/[RFC 7749](https://tools.ietf.org/html/rfc7749) format, using markdown as a source.
 Comments, issues, and pull requests are welcome.

+We use [GitHub Flow](https://guides.github.com/introduction/flow/) for contributing content.
+When you are working on a section, make a branch off the current master, and submit a pull request when it's ready to merge.
+If github reports any merge conflicts in the PR, please rebase until the merge can be done cleanly.

+### Commit messages and squashes

+Use clear, informative commit messages, and squash any minor commits that do not represent an actual contribution of content (e.g. typo fixes).
+It is not necessary to squash all your commits when submitting a PR, but please try to keep the commit history reasonably clean.

+### Text formatting

+Don't use fixed-width columns.
+The `plaintext` rendering target will produce a text file with fixed-width columns; using fixed-width columns in the markdown source just makes the diffs harder to read.

 ## Building/rendering the document